Roles of $U(1)$ axial anomaly effects in cold and dense two-color QCD with $2+2$ flavors: NJL analysis

 Flavor-mixing roles of the $U(1)$ axial anomaly are clearly understood in these equations, for instance, $Q$-fluctuation contributions enter the gap equation for $\langle\bar{q}q\rangle$ via nonzero $K$ in Eq.~(\ref{Gap1NJL}).
 The detailed derivation is provided in Appendix.~\ref{sec:NJLDetail}.
 It should be noted that $\langle\bar{q}q\rangle$ and $\langle\bar{Q}Q\rangle$ are negative.

 Solving the gap equations~(\ref{Gap1NJL}) -~(\ref{Gap3NJL}), $\mu_q$ dependences of the heavy chiral condensate $\langle\bar{Q}Q\rangle$ in the superfluid phase are evaluated, as in Fig.~\ref{fig:NJLQbarQ}.
 Here, as a demonstration we have chosen $m_q=5$ MeV, $m_Q=135$ MeV, $G\Lambda^2 = 2.8$ and $K\Lambda^8 = 15$, with $\Lambda=650$ MeV being a three-dimensional cutoff.
 These parameters yield $m_{\pi_{qq}}^{\rm vac} \sim138$ MeV and $m_{K_{Qq}}^{\rm vac} \sim 497$ MeV which are close to the physical values.
 The figure indicates that the heavy chiral condensate $\langle\bar{Q}Q\rangle$ is enhanced as $\mu_q$ increases, consistently with the LSM analysis.
 Therefore, in the superfluidity we can conclude that the heavy chiral condensate is enhanced even when the quark degrees of freedom governs matter in cold-dense QC$_2$D with $N_f=2+2$, provided that the adequate anomaly effects exist.
+It should be noted that we have plotted the figure for only $\mu_q\geq m_{\pi_{qq}}^{\rm vac}/2$, since below this critical chemical potential the condensates are constant, similarly to the LSM results in Fig.~\ref{fig:ThreeMFs}.

 Within the NJL framework, growth of the mean fields are determined by competitions between the tree-level contributions and quantum fluctuations: l.h.s. and r.h.s. of Eqs.~(\ref{Gap1NJL}) -~(\ref{Gap3NJL}) respectively, and hence the mean fields are magnified when many fluctuations contribute.
 Focusing on Eq.~(\ref{Gap2NJL}), one can find additional fluctuations proportional to $K\langle qq\rangle\hat{\Delta}$ in the first line of r.h.s., which could be regarded as dominant anomaly-assisted $q$ contributions with the diquark condensate $\langle qq\rangle$.
 In order to quantify these contributions we have also exhibit $\mu_q$ dependences of $\langle\bar{Q}Q\rangle$ evaluated without this term in Fig.~\ref{fig:NJLQbarQ} (dashed), which is suppressed with $\mu_q$.
 Therefore one can understand that the enhancement is triggered by the anomaly effects with creation of the superfluidity.
 We note that when $\mu_q$ becomes sufficiently large, the Fermi sea of $Q$ is created for which the $Q$ fluctuations are directly prevented, and finally the $\langle\bar{Q}Q\rangle$ would turn to be suppressed.